zowe/zowe-install-packaging/containers/conformance.md

 - `/home/zowe/runtime` is a shared volume initialized by the `zowe-launch-scripts` container.
 - `/home/zowe/runtime/components/<component-id>` is a symbolic link to the `/component` directory. `<component-id>` is the `name` entry defined in `/component/manifest.(yaml|yml|json)`.
 - `/home/zowe/instance/(instance.env|zowe.yaml)` is a Zowe configuration file and MUST be mounted from a ConfigMap.
+- `/home/zowe/instance/logs` is the logs directory of Zowe instance.
+This folder will be created automatically by `zowe-launch-scripts` container.
+- `/home/zowe/instance/tmp` is the temporary directory of Zowe instance.
+This folder will be created automatically by `zowe-launch-scripts` container.
 - `/home/zowe/instance/workspace` is the persistent volume mounted to every Zowe component container.
   * Components writing to this directory should be aware of the potential conflicts of same-time writing by multiple instances of the same component.
   * Components writing to this directory must NOT write container-specific information to this directory as it may potentially be overwritten by another container.